RIDE THE TOUR FEBRUARY 2-10, 2019. SUFFER SO THOSE AFFECTED BY PARKINSON'S DON'T HAVE TO.

 - You will still have good and bad days.
 If you get to a target stage and your legs aren’t up to the challenge, either fight through it to learn how you cope in such a situation or change the plan and target another stage.

 A faster recovery (generally in about 7 days) than those on the Nuclear option.
-It might take longer depending on your level of fitness at the start of the Tour and if you happen to target The Kitchen Sink finale as a targeted stage.
+It might take longer depending on your level of fitness at the start of the Tour and how brutal the stages are that you intend to target (we're looking at you, Stage 8).

 3. The Focused Option